weipin/Cycles/docs/cancellation.rst

 can use this value for cancellation logic -- when the connection is cancelled, the `completionHandler` won't be called if `explicitly` is set as `true`.
-You probably want to pass `true` as `explicitly`, to address the cases that users cancelled an operation explicitly.
+You probably want to pass `true` as `explicitly`, to address the cases that users cancel an operation explicitly.
 If you pass `false`, you can still check if the connection is cancelled by examining the argument `error` of `completionHandler`.
 Here is an example::